JuliaEarth/GeoStats.jl/docs/src/variography/fitting.md

 ## Overview

-Fitting theoretical variograms to empirical observations is an important modeling step to ensure valid mathematical models of spatial continuity.
+Fitting theoretical variograms to empirical observations is an important modeling step to ensure valid mathematical models of geospatial continuity.
 Given an empirical variogram, the `fit` function can be used to perform the fit:

 ```@docs